viktoriabakun/singolo/README.md

 # singolo
 Hello!
-That's my realisation of Singolo DOM project.
+That's my realisation of Singolo project.
 I hope you will enjoy it :)
 Good luck in checking it!
 ---